Industrial Accidents and Major Fires

 - Casualties/ injury

-- Toxic smoke from the site and poor air quality due to smoke
+- Toxic smoke from the site and poor air quality in surrounding areas

 - Local road closures causing traffic disruption